-“I do a lot of long-distance running anyway so I thought I’d do some for a good cause.
+“I do a lot of long-distance running anyway so I thought I might as well do some for a good cause.

 “A couple of friends will be joining me a long the way, doing a couple of miles with me and then drop off - and checking I don’t cheat!

-“I did a marathon three years ago, but this is going over the tops towards Rochdale so it will be a lot tougher.
-But I wanted it to be achallenge.”
+“I did a marathon three years ago and did that in just under four hours, but this is going over the tops towards Rochdale so it will be a lot tougher.
+But I wanted it to be a real challenge.”

 In 2012-13, NSPCC helpline advisors responded to nearly 51,000 contacts from adults concerned about a child, more than half of which were serious enough to warrant referral to local police or children’s services for further investigation.